LoopDAO/ckb-nft-telegram-bot/README.md

 This project is a telegram bot used as a gate keeper of telegram group.

 ## Features

+Note: Currently it only supports NFT issued by [CoTA SDK](https://github.com/nervina-labs/cota-sdk-js)

 Admin
 - Setup rules of NFT holdings
 - Support multiple NFT addresses, use `OR` and `And` command to specify